Cluster of California fentanyl overdoses alarms authorities

 In Fresno, California, last week three men bought and used what they believed to be cocaine.
 Within two minutes of snorting lines of the white powder, the men were unconscious, police said.

-One of the three, described as in their 20s and 30s, died at a hospital following the Jan.
+One of the three men, described as in their 20s and 30s, died at a hospital after the Jan.
 7 overdose.
 The other two were treated and released.
-Five days later in Chico, California, about 275 miles to the north, 34-year-old Aris Turner died and twelve others were hospitalized of suspected overdoses.
-And on Monday in Oroville, California, a 30-minute drive from Chico, two men and woman were treated for an overdose.
+Five days later in Chico, California, about 275 miles to the north, 34-year-old Aris Turner died and 12 others were hospitalized with suspected overdoses.
+And on Monday in Oroville, California, a 30-minute drive from Chico, two men and a woman were treated for an overdose.

-In the Fresno case, the drugs were determined to be "100 percent fentanyl," said Deputy Chief Pat Farmer of the Fresno Police Department.
+In the Fresno case, the drugs were determined to be "100 percent fentanyl," said Deputy Chief Pat Farmer of the city's police department.
 In Chico, fentanyl is suspected.
-And in Oroville authorities are "looking closely to determine "whether or not fentanyl is involved," according to a statement from the Butte County Sheriff's Office.
+And in Oroville, authorities are looking closely to determine whether fentanyl was involved, according to a statement from the Butte County Sheriff's Office.

-As it mostly bypassed California mid decade — the state had one of the lowest per capita opioid overdose death rates in the nation — fentanyl wreaked deadly havoc on the Midwest and East Coast, often as cheap filler or even as a replacement for the similar high of heroin or prescription painkillers like oxycodone.
+As it mostly bypassed California — the state had one of the lowest per capita opioid overdose death rates in the nation — fentanyl wreaked deadly havoc mid-decade in the Midwest and on the East Coast, often as cheap filler or even as a replacement for the similar high of heroin or prescription painkillers like oxycodone.
 Now authorities fear the powerful synthetic opioid could be starting to lay siege to the nation's most populous state.

 Fentanyl now the deadliest drug in America, CDC says in new reportDec.
 12, 201801:34

-Overdoses by synthetic opioids were up 44 percent in California in 2017, the last year for which data was available, according to the U.S. Centers for Disease Control.
+Overdoses by synthetic opioids were up 44 percent in California in 2017, the last year for which data was available, according to the Centers for Disease Control and Prevention.
 There were 536 synthetic opioid deaths reported in California that year, according to the CDC.
 The California Department of Public Health (CDPH) reports that 429 of those were blamed on fentanyl.

-"We were lower than the national average on any metric, but fentanyl deaths are up steadily year over year," said Dr. Dan Ciccarone, a University of California, San Francisco professor of family and community medicine who's been conducting research on heroin and fentanyl use.
+"We were lower than the national average on any metric, but fentanyl deaths are up steadily year over year," said Dr. Dan Ciccarone, a professor of family and community medicine at the University of California, San Francisco, who has been conducting research on heroin and fentanyl use.
 "There's something abuzz that has me worried."

-Fentanyl is regulated by the U.S. Drug Enforcement Administration as a Schedule II narcotic, which means it has limited uses in hospital settings and is used legally as an anesthetic.
+Fentanyl is regulated by the Drug Enforcement Administration as a Schedule II narcotic, which means it has limited uses in hospital settings and can be used legally as an anesthetic.

-Two police officers were treated at a hospital and released following the mass overdose in Chico.
+Two police officers were treated at a hospital and released after the mass overdose in Chico.
 They felt ill after being near the drug, described as being 30 to 40 times more potent than heroin.
-The site of the overdose, a home, was declared a hazardous materials scene.
+The house where the people overdosed was declared a hazardous materials scene.

 How fentanyl from China is helping fuel U.S. opioid epidemicAug.
 23, 201704:18